A Bayesian Approach to In-Game Win Probability in Soccer: Use Cases

-``Clutch'' performance, or performance in crucial situations is a recurring concept in many sports -- including football.
-Discussions about which players are the most clutch are popular among fans\footnote{\url{https://www.thetimes.co.uk/article/weight-of-argentinas-collapse-is-too-much-for-even-messi-to-shoulder-wl7xbzd83}} and teams define the ability to perform under pressure as a crucial asset.\footnote{\url{https://api.sporza.be/permalink/web/articles/1538741367341}} However, such judgements are often the product of short-term memory among fans and analysts.
-Perhaps the most interesting application of win probability is its ability to identify these crucial situations.
-By calculating the difference in win probability between the current situation and the win probability that would result after a goal, one can identify these specific situations where the impact of scoring or conceding a goal would be much greater than in a typical situation~\cite{robberechts2019}.
-It is a reasonable assumption that these situations correspond to the crucial moments of the game.
+Another interesting application of in-game win probability is its ability to identify the most crucial moments of a game, since these can be regarded as situations where scoring or conceding a goal would have a large impact on the expected outcome of the game~\cite{robberechts2019}.
+This enables a new set of metrics to measure ``clutch'' performance, or performance in crucial situations, which is a recurring concept in many sports --- including soccer.

-To illustrate this idea, we show how win probability can be used to identify clutch goal scorers.
-The number of goals scored is the most important statistic for offensive players in football.
-Yet, not all goals have the same value.
-A winning goal in stoppage time is clearly more valuable than another goal when the lead is already unbridgeable.
+To illustrate this idea, we show how win probability can be used to identify clutch goal scorers in soccer.
+The number of goals scored is the most important statistic for offensive players.
+Yet, soccer talent scouts recognize that not all goals are created equal.
+Scoring the winning goal in stoppage time, for example, is regarded as being more difficult and clearly more valuable than another goal when the lead is already unbridgeable.
 By using the change in win probability\footnote{We remove the pre-game strength from our win probability model for this analysis.
 Otherwise, games of teams such as PSG that dominate their league would all start with an already high win probability, reducing a goal's impact on the win probability.} when a goal is scored, we can evaluate how much a player's goal contributions impact their team's chance of winning the game.
-This leads to the Added Goal Value metric below, similar to Pettigrew's added goal value for ice hockey~\cite{pettigrew2015}.
+This leads to the Added Goal Value metric, similar to Pettigrew's~\cite{pettigrew2015}:

 where $K_i$ is the number of goals scored by player $i$, $M_i$ is the number of minutes played by that same player and $t_k$ is the time at which a goal $k$ is scored.